jobindj/viva-workshop/docs/index.md

 ## **Who is it intended for?**

-Anyone interested in Biomechanics and contributing to Open Source
+This workshop is intended for those interested in **Biomechanics**, particularly injury in the human body, and anyone excited to contribute to **Open Science**:

 - Students
 - Researchers